Dedicated Team of Lahey Caregivers Raises $18,000+ for 2018 Lahey 5K

 They did it again, relaying hope to their patients as they crossed the finish line in victory!
-For the 13thconsecutive year, members of the Lahey Cancer Institute team, dubbed the Chemosabes, ran on behalf of their patients in the 2018 Lahey Health 5K Cancer Walk & Run.
+For the 13thconsecutive year, members of the Lahey Cancer Institute team, dubbed the Chemosabes, ran on behalf of their patients in the 2018 Lahey 5K Cancer Walk & Run.
 Held on June 23 with a start and finish at Burlington High School, the event has become a rousing fundraising and spirit-building event for the entire community.
-This year’s effort raised more than $332,000 —and we’re still counting!
+This year’s effort raised more than $350,000!

 Team Chemosabe was one of the largest contributors to our success.
 The devoted members led the pack, breaking the fundraising tape ahead of the field of 90 teams.
 The Chemosabes’ donations tallied a whopping $18,806 as of June 26.
 Nurses, physicians, medical assistants, family members and more made up the motivated team of more than 80 people.
 One very special member of the team was Margaret Walsh, an executive assistant at the Sophia Gordon Cancer Center at Lahey Hospital & Medical Center.

 Little touches matter